 FreeBSD: use Java 1.5 of the FreeBSD Foundation.
 Tested with PC-BSD and DesktopBSD.

-Other Operating Systems: Earlier version were reported to run on IBM OS/2, Sun Solaris (Sparc), Compaq Digital UNIX and IBM AIX.
+Other Operating Systems: Earlier versions were reported to run on IBM OS/2, Sun Solaris (Sparc), Compaq Digital UNIX and IBM AIX.
 Unzip the Linux-version and try to adjust bgblitz.sh or bgblitz.cmd.
 I will try my best to get it up and running for any platform you might have.
 If you get BGBlitz running on such a system, please send me an email, with a screen shot if possible.
 The requirements are probably similar to the above systems.

 BGBlitz was tested on eCS (a modern OS/2 version).
 Please use the Linux version.
 Thanks to Roger Troost, who tried this out.